 Custodial credit risk is the risk that, in the event of a bank failure, the System's deposits may not be returned to it.
 The System does not have a deposit policy for custodial credit risk.
-Approximately \$3.8 million of the System's checking account balances was uninsured and uncollateralized at June 30, 2022.
+Approximately \$5.8 million of the System's checking account balances was uninsured and uncollateralized at June 30, 2024.
 The System believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
-As a result, the System evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.